JavaScript Roadmap — Day 5: Undefined, Null, and typeof

 4. == vs === with null and undefined — The Brain Bender 🔥

 This is where most beginners get confused permanently.
-Pay close attention — these four results will surprise you:
+Pay close attention — these results will surprise you:

 JavaScript

-null == undefined // true ← loose equality, they are "equal"
+null == undefined // true ← loose equality

 null === undefined // false ← strict equality, different types